Getting Hurt in a Grocery Store Accident

 All grocery stores — from the mom and pop on the corner to the biggest chain retailers — are required by law to observe a duty of care to their customers.
 Safety is owed to every customer from the moment they enter the premises.
 If a customer trips over something, slips on the floor, or is injured in any way while on grocery store property, he or she may be entitled to compensation for their losses.

-If you or a loved suffered an accident at a grocery store, the compassionate team of Los Angeles premises liability lawyers is here to help.
-We have decades of experience handling premises liability claims in Los Angeles and we are tough and aggressive litigators.
-We’re prepared to take your case to trial to ensure that you recover maximum compensation for your injuries.
+If you or a loved one suffered an accident at a grocery store, our team of expert premises liability attorneys are here to help.
+We have decades worth of experience handling premises liability cases and are confident that we will get you the compensation you deserve for your injuries.

 The most common type of grocery store accident is a slip and fall caused by a wet floor.
 If spills are not immediately mopped up, it’s very likely that an accident will occur.
 Slip and falls usually happen because there are no signs to warn shoppers about a potential hazard.
 The elderly are especially vulnerable to being severely injured because of a slip and fall.
 Fractured hips are common among older shoppers and can permanently disable a person, depending on the severity of the fall.